Aloke Paul: Legacy and honours

-Aloke Paul is known to have made notable contribution in the field of solid state diffusion.
-While at Eindhoven University of Technology, he was among the group of scientists who made pathbreaking discovery showing previously unknown phenomena related to the Kirkendall effect leading to finer understanding based on new models, which are included in the textbooks.
+Aloke Paul is known to have made a notable contribution to the field of solid-state diffusion.
+While at Eindhoven University of Technology, he was part of a group of scientists who made a pathbreaking discovery of previously unknown phenomena related to the Kirkendall effect, leading to a deeper understanding through new models that are included in textbooks.

-After joining the Department of Materials Engineering, Indian Institute of Science, his group established the mathematical formalism for physico-chemical approach that quantitatively relates diffusion rates of components with microstructural evolution, an important aspect to understand many physical and mechanical properties of materials.
+After joining the Department of Materials Engineering at the Indian Institute of Science, his group established a mathematical formalism for a physico-chemical approach that quantitatively relates diffusion rates of components to microstructural evolution, an important aspect for understanding many physical and mechanical properties of materials.

-Prof. Paul's group is currently working on developing new quantitative models which facilitates the estimation of meaningful composition dependent diffusion coefficients in multicomponent systems by tailoring the experiments to counter the complications of mathematical formalism developed based on formalism proposed by Lars Onsager.
-This was considered impossible otherwise during last many decades.
+Prof. Paul's group is currently developing new quantitative models to estimate meaningful composition-dependent diffusion coefficients in multicomponent systems by tailoring experiments to address the complications of mathematical formalisms based on the Onsager formalism.
+This was considered impossible otherwise during the last several decades.

-Several aspects of his work are being included in new textbooks written on solid state diffusion.

-Besides, Paul has published four books, a two-volume work, Handbook of Solid State Diffusion, Diffusion in Ni and Fe-Aluminides, Thermodynamics, Diffusion and the Kirkendall Effect in Solids.
-He is editorial board member of Journal of Electronic Materials, Diffusion Foundations, and Scientific Reports.
-He is a member of the international advisory panel of Diffusion in Materials (DIMAT) series.
+Paul has published four books, including a two-volume work, Handbook of Solid State Diffusion, Diffusion in Ni and Fe-Aluminides, Thermodynamics, Diffusion and the Kirkendall Effect in Solids.
+He is an editorial board member of the Journal of Electronic Materials, Diffusion Foundations, and Scientific Reports.
+He is a member of the international advisory panel of the Diffusion in Materials (DIMAT) series.

 In 2010, Paul received the Outstanding Young Faculty Award of the Indian chapter of Microsoft Research and four years later, the Ministry of Steel of the Government of India selected him as the Metallurgist of the Year Award in 2014.

-The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize in 2017, the highest Indian science awards.
+The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize in 2017, the highest Indian science award.
 In 2018, he became a laureate of the Asian Scientist 100.

-In 2020, he was elected as the fellow of Indian Academy of Sciences and in 2023 he was elected as fellow of Indian National Science Academy.
+In 2020, he was elected a fellow of the Indian Academy of Sciences, and in 2023, he was elected a fellow of the Indian National Science Academy.
+In 2025, he received the prestigious Jagadish Chandra Bose Research grant from ANRF.